nethercore-systems/zx-showcase/games/override/docs/design/game-design.md

 # OVERRIDE - Game Design Document

-**Version:** 1.0
+**Version:** 2.0
 **Target Platform:** Nethercore ZX
-**Genre:** Asymmetric Multiplayer (1v3)
+**Render Mode:** Mode 0 (Lambert) — Simple 3D with flat shading **Genre:** Asymmetric Multiplayer (1v3)
 **Players:** 4 (1 Overseer + 3 Runners)
 **Round Duration:** 3-5 minutes
-**Status:** Design Complete
+**Status:** Design Complete (3D Update)

 ---

 ## Executive Summary

-OVERRIDE is a 4-player asymmetric multiplayer game where one player (the Overseer) controls a procedurally-generated facility while three players (the Runners) attempt to collect data cores and escape.
-The Overseer has a god-view and controls doors, traps, lights, and security drones, but is limited by an energy system.
-Runners have a close chase-cam with limited visibility, relying on stealth, speed, and teamwork to survive.
+OVERRIDE is a 4-player asymmetric multiplayer game where one player (the Overseer) controls a procedurally-generated 3D facility while three players (the Runners) attempt to collect data cores and escape.
+The Overseer has an elevated god-view and controls doors, traps, lights, and security drones, but is limited by an energy system.
+Runners have a low-angle third-person camera with limited visibility, relying on stealth, speed, and teamwork to survive.

+**3D Technical Approach:** Override uses **Mode 0 (Lambert)** for simple, fast 3D rendering.
+This provides:
+- Flat-shaded geometry with strong silhouettes
+- Texture × vertex color blending (no complex lighting)
+- Optimal performance for rollback (minimal per-frame state)
+- Stylized industrial aesthetic (intentionally non-realistic)

-The game showcases ZX's rollback netcode with asymmetric game states, procedural generation for infinite replayability, and creates viral "almost got you" moments perfect for streaming and social sharing.
+The game showcases ZX's rollback netcode with asymmetric game states, procedural 3D facility generation for infinite replayability, and creates viral "almost got you" moments perfect for streaming and social sharing.

 ---